Invoke-IR/ACE/README.md

 Run **Start-AceSweep** to start a sweep to run the selected scripts across the discovered endpoints.

-## How do I add scripts to ACE?
-ACE Scripts should be self-contained scripts to collect data.
-They should return JSON object with the data to be collected.
-You can use ConvertTo-JsonV2 cmdlet in ACE to convert PSObjects into JSON objects in a PowerShell V2 compatible way.

-We recommend PSReflect to access the Native/Win32 API in-memory in a PowerShell V2 compatible way.
-See Get-InjectedThread for a usage example.

-Use New-ACEScript to upload a new script to ACE.
-The new script can be added to existing scheduled sweeps or incorporated into new sweeps.

-[script design considerations]

-## What targets are supported by ACE?
-The included collection scripts are designed to be PowerShell V2+ and Python 2.7 compatible, and should work on Windows 7/Server 2008 R2 and newer, and most versions of macOS and Linux.

 ## More Resources
 * [ACE GitHub Wiki](https://github.com/Invoke-IR/ACE/wiki)